-What is a IB ToK Exhibition
+What is an IB ToK Exhibition

-Theory of Knowledge is a crucial subject that allows you to score three extra points which will be added to your final IB score.
+Theory of Knowledge is a crucial subject that allows you to score three extra points, which will be added to your final IB score.
 For this assessment, you are required to write an essay and give an exhibition which collectively will make your ToK score.

 Writing the essay as well as the exhibition can get overwhelming because working on this assignment will require innate knowledge of multiple academic disciplines, helping you deliver a high-quality paper.

 The crux of this assessment is finding innovative and unconventional examples or objects that support both the claim and the counterclaim for your essay and exhibition.

 The purpose of the ToK essay and exhibition revolves around answering the ‘why’ behind all the research.
 You can derive vast awareness of the knowledge that is needed to have a perspective of the world beyond.